 While most personal injury cases are settled out of court, it’s important to have an attorney who is ready and willing to take your case to trial if a fair agreement can’t be reached.
 The insurance company is more likely to offer a reasonable settlement if they know your lawyer has a strong track record in the courtroom.
 If your case does go to trial, your attorney will handle every aspect, from filing the lawsuit to presenting evidence and arguing your case before a judge and jury.
 Having a seasoned litigator who understands local court procedures gives you the best chance at a positive outcome.

-Protecting You from Insurance Company Tactics
+Shielding You from Common Insurance Tactics

 Immediately after an accident, you may be contacted by an insurance adjuster acting friendly and concerned.
 Their goal is often to get you to accept a quick, lowball settlement or provide a recorded statement that could be used to weaken your claim later.
 A skilled truck accident lawyer acts as a buffer between you and the insurance company.
 They will manage all correspondence, protecting your rights and preventing you from making common mistakes that could jeopardize your case.
 By having an attorney handle these interactions, you can be confident that your interests are being protected every step of the way.
 If you have questions about your specific situation, it’s always best to contact a lawyer directly.